qubitdigital/qubit-sdk-ios/README.md

 pod install
 ```

 If you encounter permission issues, ensure the GitHub username step has been successfully completed.
-Please consult the cocoa pods documentation if you have any other issues with this step.
+Please consult the cocoapods documentation if you have any other issues with this step.
 If your process freezes on “Analysing dependencies”, try running *pod repo remove master*, *pod setup*, then *pod install* again.

 _Note: In order for the tool to function correctly, the app will need the appropriate permissions to access the internet._